morganjwilliams/autopew/docs/source/installation.rst

    # or, for the develop version
    pip install git+https://github.com/morganjwilliams/autopew.git@develop#egg=autopew

-Alternatively, you can also clone it locally and install with pip:
+Alternatively, you can also clone it locally perform an editable install with pip:

 .. code-block:: bash

   pip install -e <repo-directory>
+  # e.g if you navigate to the directory, this is then:
+  pip install -e .

 Optional dependencies (**dev**, **gui**) can be specified during pip installation.